Participants hub

 | Insights | Administrator, identity manager, or claim issuer. |

-Opening the Participants hub does not grant every participant action.
+Opening the Participants hub does not grant every participant operation.
 Creating users, registering identities, reviewing KYC evidence, and managing user security each depend on narrower permissions.

-When an action is unavailable, check that you are in the expected organization and that your account has the relevant
+When an operation is unavailable, confirm you are in the expected organisation and that your account holds the relevant

 identity, verification, or system-management role.